Multiple twins in permutations: Proof of Theorem

-\end{itemize} \begin{exmp} Let $r=2$, $N=30$, and
+\end{itemize} \begin{exmp} Let $r=2$, $n=30$, and

 be a permutation of $[30]$.
-Here we marked by blue and pink the first pair of twins of length 3 (similar to $(2,1,3)$), and by indigo and red the second one (similar to $(2,3,1)$).
+Here we marked by blue (single underline) and pink (single overline) the first pair of twins of length 3 (similar to $(2,1,3)$), and by indigo (double underline) and red (double overline) the second one (similar to $(2,3,1)$).
 Both above conditions hold.
-Indeed, all blue and pink elements are to the left of 13, the leftmost indigo or red element.
+Indeed, elements of the first twins are to the left of 13, the leftmost element of the second twins.
 Moreover, all nine required inequalities hold, e.g., for $i=2$, $i'=1$, we have $\min\{13,12\}=12>\max\{10,8\}=10$.
 Thus, their concatenation forms a (bluish-reddish) pair of twins of length six, namely: $(26, 10,27,13,17,3)$ and $(24,8,25,12,18,4)$, both similar to $(5,2,6,3,4,1)$.

-If we only knew the first twins and were after the second ones, we could, obviously, help ourselves by searching only to the right of 25, and by eliminating from our search all elements whose values are ``squeezed'' between the given twins.
-(In our example this step excludes only 9, as 25 and 26 are already excluded.)
+If we only knew the first twins and were after the second ones, we could, obviously, help ourselves by searching only to the right of 25, and by eliminating from our search all elements whose values are ``squeezed'' between the given twins, that is, lie between $\min_{1\le j\le r}x^{(j)}_{i}$ and $\max_{1\le j\le r}x^{(j)}_{i}$ for any $i$.
+(In our example this step excludes only 9 ($i=2$), as 25 ($i=1$) and 26 ($i=3$) are already excluded.)
 But most importantly, the second pair of twins should be ``narrow'' in a sense that would guarantee the second bulleted condition above.
 (In our example, we chose consecutive values: $13,12$ and $17,18$ and $3,4$.) \end{exmp}